oracle/cloud-asset-oda-agent-handover/README.md

 By default, project is configured to work with a sample agent mock server.
 Both mock server and webhook implementation assumes the [the following payloads](#Payloads) to be exchanged.
 In reality, it is not always possible to customize the backend agent system to accommodate these formats.
 Hence you need to do message transformation in between.

-To add a new implementation to your agent system, you need to create an implementation file under `oda_agent_handover\src\agentImpl` for example `MyAgentImpl.js` and then specify the name of that file in the config file as mentioned in the [installation section](#Install).
-If you created your agent implementation file inside a new folder for example `oda_agent_handover\src\agentImpl\myFolder\MyAgentImpl.js`, then you need to specify the name of that folder too, for example `module.exports.AGENT_IMPL_FILE = "/myFolder/MyAgentImpl";`.
+To add a new implementation to your agent system, you need to create an implementation file under `cloud-asset-oda-agent-handover\src\agentImpl` for example `MyAgentImpl.js` and then specify the name of that file in the config file as mentioned in the [installation section](#Install).
+If you created your agent implementation file inside a new folder for example `cloud-asset-oda-agent-handover\src\agentImpl\myFolder\MyAgentImpl.js`, then you need to specify the name of that folder too, for example `module.exports.AGENT_IMPL_FILE = "/myFolder/MyAgentImpl";`.
 Your agent implementation must conforms with a specific structure,a sample is shipped in same folder `mockAgent.js`.

 ```javascript
 // Agent API Base URL